sabof/stripe-buffer/README.md

 ## Usage:

-### Add stripes in dired mode

-To use different background colors for even and odd lines use:
+### Common case:

     (add-hook 'dired-mode-hook 'turn-on-stripe-buffer-mode)

-If you also want to use yet another color for the current line use:
+### Add stripes in list-style modes (ex. dired-mode)

+As above, or you can use the following to get a horizontal line instead of a cursor.
+It uses the `stripe-hl-line` face, which you might wish to customize.

     (add-hook 'dired-mode-hook 'stripe-listify-buffer)

-### Adds stripes to tables in org-mode
+### Adds stripes to tables

-In Org-mode you likely want to add stripes only to tables:
+You might want to have stripes only for tables.
+Whether a line will be considered a "table line" is determined by `stripe-in-table-regex`.
+The default setting supports org-mode and table.el tables, as well as tables printed by mysql.

-    (add-hook 'org-mode-hook 'stripes-org-table-enable)
+    (add-hook 'org-mode-hook 'turn-on-stripe-table-mode)